christian-bromann/awesome-selenium/README.md

 - [Mechanize](http://docs.seattlerb.org/mechanize/) - automating interaction with websites.
 - [Spidr](https://github.com/postmodern/spidr) - web spidering library that can spider a site, multiple domains, certain links or infinitely.
 - [cobweb](https://rubygems.org/gems/cobweb) - web crawler that can use resque to cluster crawls to quickly crawl extremely large sites.
+- [Capybara](https://rubygems.org/gems/capybara) - an integration testing tool for rack based web applications.
+It simulates how a user would interact with a website.

 #### PHP
 - [Facebook WebDriver](https://github.com/facebook/php-webdriver) - A PHP client for webdriver.